SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-Passing in each `Indexable` in `SRCH2Engine.initialize(...)` causes the `SRCH2Engine` to create and pass the necessary configuration file to the SRCH2 server.
+Passing in each `Indexable` in `SRCH2Engine.initialize(...)` causes the `SRCH2Engine` to create and pass the necessary configuration file to the SRCH2 search server.
 Then the two `SRCH2Engine` callbacks are registered.
-Finally, the two calls `start(Context context)` and `stop(Context context)` cause the `SRCH2Engine` to start and stop the SRCH2 server: since this server is hosted by a remote service, the context is needed; a reference to this context is not held.
-It is **imperative** that for every call to `start(...)` the complementary call to `stop(...)` is called in order to let the SRCH2 server come to a stop and not take up the device's resources.
+Finally, the two calls `start(Context context)` and `stop(Context context)` cause the `SRCH2Engine` to start and stop the SRCH2 search server: since this server is hosted by a remote service, the context is needed; a reference to this context is not held.
+It is **imperative** that for every call to `start(...)` the complementary call to `stop(...)` is called in order to let the SRCH2 search server come to a stop and not take up the device's resources.

 `MyActivity` should now look something like this: